techcodedu/assessment_package/README.md

 ## Index Page

 * **Product Display:** All products are listed on the index page.
+Display four products per row.
 Each product should have:
     * **Image:** A clear and representative image.
     * **Order Now Button:** An easily identifiable button to initiate the ordering process.
     * **Product Information:**